State and Local Policy Database

 Overview

-The Commonwealth of Virginia requires local jurisdictions to comply with the 2015 Virginia Uniform Statewide Building Code (USBC).
-The state recently updated the code to reference the 2015 International Energy Conservation Code (IECC) and 2015 International Residential Code (IRC).
+The Commonwealth of Virginia requires local jurisdictions to comply with the 2021 Virginia Uniform Statewide Building Code (USBC).
+The state recently updated the code to reference the 2018 International Energy Conservation Code (IECC) and ASHRAE 90.1-2016.
 Members of the Sustainability Office voted in the 2021 IECC code adoption process to secure more climate friendly and energy efficient code provisions.
 To learn more, please see the Virginia page of the State Policy Database.

 Commercial